Social Engineering: What is Vishing?

 - Never call the number given to you or displayed on your Caller ID (unless it’s a number from a friend, relative, etc.).
 Take the time to look up the legitimate number and then call it.

 - Never give out any personal information – to anyone!
-This actually goes for any type of request for personal information.
+As a result, this actually goes for any type of request for personal information.
 Just FYI: Legitimate companies do not ask for your social security number, national ID numbers, credit card numbers OR PIN’s via phone.

 - Hang up if you get a suspicious call.
 Before calling back the legitime number of the company, do a bit of research on internet.
-Most probably other victims will already have published information about it.
+However, most probably other victims will already have published information about it.

 You can also report Identity theft at: https://www.identitytheft.gov/